How to Get Started

 Set Up a Placement File for Your Letters of Recommendation

-If you want the Career Center to send your Letters of Recommendation to Law Schools, Medical Schools, or General Programs, letter writers will need to send letters to us—but the salutation on each letter should read Dear Admissions Committee.
+If you are PreMed or PreDental and want to be considered for a committee letter and have the Career Center upload your letters of recommendation, letter writers will need to send letters to us.
+Letters need to come in confidentially, need to be on letterhead and have an original signature.
+The salutation on each letter should read Dear Admissions Committee.
 Complete the appropriate Waiver Form and contact Cynthia Smith at email@example.com.
 This is a free service.
-(Overnight charges and a $25 processing fee will apply to all rush delivery requests.
-Overnight delivery cannot be guaranteed for P.O.
-Box deliveries, which includes AMCAS and AADSAS.)

 You should fill out the appropriate Applicant Summary Form and give a copy to each letter writer.